 Support and Diagnostics:

-The platform should provide functionality allowing you to debug issues occuring on user devices (e.g. diagnostic reports or logs) while it should be easy to retrieve diagnostic reports or logs from users.
+The platform should provide functionality allowing you to debug issues occurring on user devices (e.g. diagnostic reports or logs) while it should be easy to retrieve diagnostic reports or logs from users.

 Data Analysis, Data Maintenance Tooling and BI Integration: